otmanelya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions : script that creates a directory called my_dir with permissions 751 in the working directory.

 13-change_group : script that changes the group owner to school for the file hello
-		  The file hello will be in the working directory
+		  The file hello will be in the working directory.